-ICCL is working to ensure the full implementation of the EU Victims Directive in Irish law, including working with others to put in place policies and processes for effective access to the rights set out under the Directive.
-This will be secured by successful completion of existing partnership agreements at the national and European levels.
+ICCL is working, along with our partners in the Victims’ Rights Alliance, to ensure the full implementation of the EU Victims’ Directive in Irish law.
+This means campaigning to put in place policies and processes for effective access to the rights set out under the Directive.

-We recently launched a Massive Open Online Course (MOOC), in partnership with the Law Society of Ireland and the Bar of Ireland, offering expert guidance on all practitioners who will be implementing the Victims’ Directive.
-The course is co-funded by the European Commission.
+To celebrate the Directive becoming law in 2017, we ran a Massive Open Online Course (MOOC), in partnership with the Law Society of Ireland and the Bar of Ireland, offering expert guidance for all practitioners who wwould be implementing the Victims’ Directive.

 - Introduction to the Victims’ Directive.